-The pandemic, which has forced governments around the world to issue “shelter-in-place orders,” has interrupted nearly a decade’s worth of positive housing momentum.
+The pandemic, which has forced governments worldwide to issue “shelter-in-place orders,” has interrupted nearly a decade’s worth of positive housing momentum.
 In fact, what was shaping up to be one of the busiest summers in recent history has essentially failed to live up to expectations.
 Instead of realizing historical home sales numbers, buyers and sellers are now on the sidelines waiting for someone to make the first move.
 That said, demand remains intact.
-The pandemic has served as an obstacle, but buyers are still in the market, and perhaps more ready to buy than ever before.
-Buying season looks imminent, which begs the question: What features are most important to homebuyers?
-What can sellers do to their own homes to make them more desirable to the most buyers?
+The pandemic has served as an obstacle, but buyers are still in the market and perhaps more ready to buy than ever before.
+Buying season looks imminent, which begs the question: Do you know What homebuyers want?
+What can sellers do to their own homes to make them more desirable to most buyers?

 While the Coronavirus has certainly changed the way buyers and sellers view the real estate landscape, the most coveted home features remain unchanged.
 That said, millennials and first-time homebuyers are expected to make up a large portion of buyers for the rest of 2021.
 Consequently, how can sellers be sure to capitalize on their participation?
 What, for that matter, can homeowners do to be sure that their properties sell this year?
 And finally: What features are most important to homebuyers?

-If you are looking to take advantage of the 2021 real estate market, but aren’t quite sure which angle to take, here is a list of the 10 most likely amenities first-time homebuyers are going to prioritize:
+If you are looking to take advantage of the 2021 real estate market, but aren’t quite sure which angle to take, here is a list of what homebuyers want:

 Updated Kitchens And Baths

 Open Floor Plans

 Garage Storage Space

 [ Interested in learning how to flip houses?
 Register to attend a FREE real estate class and learn how to get started, right here in your local area. ]